 “Because moms are natural-born creators.“

-MOM Film Fest, Inc. is a nonprofit, 501(c)(3) organization that serves as a career development and advocacy resource for mothers working in film and television.
+MOM Film Fest is a grassroots, volunteer-led nonprofit, 501(c)(3) organization that serves as a career development and advocacy resource for mothers working in film and television.
 With initiatives that create returnships for mothers re-entering the workforce and supportive childcare solutions, we work to amplify the visibility of content made by moms in order to create job opportunities that will get #momsbackonset and back to work.

 Right now, moms are missing from the filmmaking landscape in a major way and the pandemic has only set us back even further.
 On top of fighting for parity, experiencing racial inequalities, and a lack of inclusion on all fronts – women in the film and television industry also face additional conscious and unconscious prejudices when it is discovered that they’re moms.
 This is the reason many women in our industry are still mothering in the shadows and keeping motherhood a secret.

 But this is why now more than ever, it is imperative that we support moms.
 Through our programs and initiatives, we’re fighting for parity and equality for all moms.
 Some of our focus areas include:

 - Returnships for Moms Returning to the Workforce